cython/cython/docs/src/userguide/language_basics.rst

 C variable and type definitions
 ===============================

-The :keyword:`cdef` statement is used to declare C variables, either local or module-level
+C variables can be declared by using the :keyword:`cdef` statement or by annotating variable by special cython type.
+Statement :keyword:`cdef` can declare either local or module-level variables, but annotated version currently supports only local variables:

 .. tabs::